jackTabsCode/asphalt/README.md

 ## Cookie
 You will need a cookie to upload animations to Roblox.
 This is because the Open Cloud API does not support them.
 It will automatically detected from the current Roblox Studio installation.
 Otherwise, you can specify this using the `--cookie` argument, or the `ASPHALT_COOKIE` environment variable.

-You will probably want to [disable Session Protection](https://create.roblox.com/settings/advanced) if you are using Asphalt in an environment where your IP address changes frequently.
+You will probably want to [disable Session Protection](https://create.roblox.com/settings/advanced) if you are using Asphalt in an environment where your IP address changes frequently, but we don't recommend this on your main Roblox account, as it makes your account less secure.

 ## Animations